 I used Excel to lay out my plan, but this could be done on paper as well.
 I created columns for each day and then rows for each meal.
 It’s important to include snacks and drinks as well.
-I tried to include a variety of items for lunch and dinner, but some families don’t mind repetition of food.
+I tried to include a variety of items for lunch and dinner, but some families don’t mind the repetition of food.

-I simply planned oatmeal for breakfast, peanut butter, tuna or chicken sandwiches or soup with bread for lunch and then chose seven dinners that I knew my family liked.
-I ended up with chili, spaghetti, rice and beans, chicken fried rice, pasta with chicken and vegetables, tortellini soup and taco soup.
-For snacks, I wrote down nuts, dried fruit and some of the typical items we keep in our pantry, like cheese crackers.
-For drinks, I listed one gallon of water per person and then added in dry milk, drink powder and coffee.
+I simply planned oatmeal for breakfast, peanut butter, tuna, or chicken sandwiches or soup with bread for lunch and then chose seven dinners that I knew my family liked.
+I ended up with chili, spaghetti, rice and beans, chicken fried rice, pasta with chicken and vegetables, tortellini soup, and taco soup.
+For snacks, I wrote down nuts, dried fruit, and some of the typical items we keep in our pantry, like cheese crackers.
+For drinks, I listed one gallon of water per person and then added in dry milk, drink powder, and coffee.

 Make a grocery list for your food storage

 After I decided what my meals would be, I went through each one and made a grocery list of what I would need for that week’s worth of food: